mosi-arch/research/CipherPunk/05-ECC.md

 #### Fun
 `y^2 = x^3 + 3x + b (mod p)`

-- p = the hours on the clock (generate by phi p & phi q)
+- p = the hours on the clock (generate by phi p & phi q) "phi = e = euler, read my article 04-phi-euler.md in same repo"
 - b = random big num
 - x, y = prime number (phi p & phi q)
-- p, q = have x & y axis on the curve (they are use in phi for generating randoms)
+- phi: p, q = have x & y axis on the curve (they are use in phi for generating randoms)

 this is the ecc revers engineering!\
 in fact you can create a 4096 encryption machine less then 100$